wjun0830/Difficulty-Aware-Simulator/README.md

 ```train
 python osr.py --dataset 'cifar10'
 ```
-To run the code, execute `osr.py` like above.
+To run the code, execute `osr.py`.
 Then, the results will be saved under the "logs" directory.

 ```